 1. Getting Back to Nature: If you are interested in the great outdoors, an RV is a great way to vacation.
-You can visit state or national parks, tour famous landmarks and simply enjoy some fresh air and natural settings.
+You can visit a state or national park, tour famous landmarks, and enjoy some fresh air and natural settings.
 Take a hike or go fishing.
 Try white water rafting or canoeing.
 Play some golf, go swimming, ride your bike.
-Get some exercise or simply do nothing but enjoy your surroundings.
+Get some exercise or do nothing but enjoy your surroundings.

 2. The Comforts of Home: In an RV, you can have the best of both worlds.
 Enjoy the great outdoors with more creature comforts than tent camping.
 Whether you own an RV or try a rental, most RVs are well equipped.
-You will likely have a kitchen with microwave, fridge and stove, a TV and VCR, beds, living and dining areas and bathroom with shower.
-Many RVs have slide out rooms that increase the living area at the touch of a button.
+You will likely have a kitchen with a microwave, fridge, and stove, a TV and VCR, beds, living and dining areas, and a bathroom with a shower.
+Many RVs have slide-out rooms that increase the living area at the touch of a button.
 You can sit outside under your awning, get out of the rain if the weather changes, and turn on the air conditioner if it gets too hot.

 5. Campgrounds: There are many choices in campgrounds and RV parks.
 In peak season and tourist areas, you should make reservations.
 Look for the amenities that are important to you.
-Campgrounds may have swimming pools, lakes, boating, fishing ponds, miniature golf, playgrounds, hiking trails, game rooms, walking or bike paths, tennis courts and activities for kids and adults.
-You may find dances, barbeques, contests or other entertainment.
+Campgrounds may have swimming pools, lakes, boating, fishing ponds, miniature golf, playgrounds, hiking trails, game rooms, walking or bike paths, tennis courts, and kids and adults’ activities.
+You may find dances, barbeques, contests, or other entertainment.
 RV Clubs are worth joining to get campground discounts and other services.
 Consider the size and setting of the campsites and check out overall campground ratings in campground directories.
-Also consider proximity to other attractions or landmarks that you want to visit.
+Also, consider proximity to other attractions or landmarks that you want to visit.

-7. Affordability: The question of whether it is cheaper to take an RV vacation doesn’t have a “one size fits all” answer.
-The comparison really depends on the type of vacations you would take instead, as well as the way in which you plan to RV.
-For a one-time trip, you can compare the costs of renting a suitable RV to the costs of hotels, airfare or other means of travel.
-Or if you are considering regular RV vacations, you may want to purchase a motorhome or towable trailer.
-In this case, you would need to factor in operating costs, maintenance and the purchase price.
+7. Affordability: Whether it is cheaper to take an RV vacation doesn’t have a “one size fits all” answer.
+The comparison really depends on the type of vacations you would take instead as how you plan to RV.
+For a one-time trip, you can compare the costs of renting a suitable RV to the costs of hotels, airfare, or other means of travel.
+If you are considering regular RV vacations, you may want to purchase a motorhome or towable trailer.
+In this case, you would need to factor in operating costs, maintenance, and the purchase price.
 In an RV, you can save money by cooking meals at home vs. dining out.
 You can minimize expenses if you take advantage of activities and amenities already included in the campground rate.
 Fuel expenses can be managed by reducing the distances traveled and staying longer at a given campground or park.

 How about a relaxing vacation for a change?
 How many times have you returned from a trip saying you need a vacation from the vacation?
 Now don’t kid yourself – if you are the type who likes to schedule all the details of a trip, that’s not going to change simply because you are traveling in an RV.
 But in choosing an RV vacation, you may shift your thinking and be more apt to use your time off as an opportunity to truly relax and unwind.

 Test out the RV Lifestyle: The RV vacation may serve as a test drive to gauge your overall interest in the RV lifestyle.
-There are RVers who spend several weeks per year in RV travel.
+Some RVers spend several weeks per year in RV travel.
 Other RVers take off for months.
 Snowbirds are RVers who make an annual trek to warmer climates for the winter season.
-And then there are full time RVers whose only home is their RV.
-Many of these people started out by vacationing in an RV as a way to try out the RV lifestyle.
+And then there are full-time RVers whose only home is their RV.
+Many of these people started by vacationing in an RV to try out the RV lifestyle.